cognitiaclaeves/source.cognitiaclaeves.github.io/README.md

 # [source].cognitiaclaeves.github.io

 This blog is Jekyll-based, in the following manner:
--Jekyll runs inside of a docker container, and is run whenever the site is updated.
+-Jekyll runs inside a docker container, and is run whenever I want to update the site.
--After changes are made, scripts are run to mangle both the contents of the source files that Jeckyll process, and the contents of the \_site files that Jeckyll produces. ( This is done for finer control of the end result of the site. )
+-After changes are made, scripts are run to mangle both the contents of the source files that Jeckyll processes, and the contents of the \_site files that Jeckyll produces. ( This is done for finer control of the end result of the site. )
 -The source code is pushed to github.com/../source.cognitiaclaeves.github.io.git, and the